PronskyiRoman/Networking/README.md

             self.httpBody = .init(model: SomeDataToPassToTheServer.init())
         }
     }

+-- You can use EmptyCodable as EncodedBodyType or ResponseType if you do not need post or receive data from the server

+    struct GetSomeDataDescriptor: URLRequestDescriptor {
+        typealias ResponseType = EmptyCodable
+        typealias EncodedBodyType = EmptyCodable

+        var httpMethod: URLHttpMethod { .get }
+        var endPointPath: String

+        init() {
+            self.endPointPath = "restOfUrlIfNeedIt"
+        }
+    }

 4 - in your own class reated erlier create an async func

     final class SomeServise: NetworkController {